EducationBackwell Comprehensive School, University of Cardiff, University of Bristol

-Favourite thing to do in science Study hormones!!
+Favourite thing to do in my job: Study hormones!!

 - Fun-loving research scientist based at the University of Bristol.